-In our kitchen we have a Karndean floor, which is a customisable, luxury vinyl that comes in a wide variety of colours, textures and finishes.
+In the kitchen we have a Karndean floor, which is a customisable, luxury vinyl that comes in a wide variety of colours, textures and finishes.
 It is bonded to the floor in pieces or ‘planks’ and can have some very intricate designs inlaid if desired.

 Our floor is a warm oak effect with a border in a Greek key design.

-Our house’s previous owners had the floor installed at the same time they put in the kitchen, so we are talking about 11 years ago.
+Previous owners had the floor installed at the same time they put in the kitchen, so we are talking about 11 years ago.